UMAprotocol/UMIPs/UMIPs/Add uTVL_KPI_UMA  as a Price Identifier.md

 	2. BTC 	- see UMIP 7
 	3. USD 	- no query requirement
 	4. Liquidity Provider Tokens 	- see UMIP 59
-	5. Native ERC20 Tokens - follow directions in PI UMIP if possible, otherwise [ERC20]/USD* markets
+	5. Native ERC20 Tokens - follow directions in PI UMIP if possible, otherwise [ERC20]/USD* markets, where USD* is either USD or USD stablecoin.

 3. Provide recommended endpoints to query for real-time prices from each market listed.